albuck/Blue-Submarine-4k-mod/README.md

 ## Some tips for theme user

-- Set the correct DPI for the fonts according to the PPI of the monitor.
+- Set the correct DPI for the fonts according to the PPI of the monitor (DPI=PPI).
 - Increase the Mate panel size (for example to 42 pixels).
 - Increase the default size of Caja icons up to 150%.
 - Increase icon size in apps menu (use Mate Tweak).